OOPSpam/blog/_posts/2023-05-22-spam-protection-for-forminator.md

 ![Forminator Anti-spam honeypot](/blog/assets/posts/forminator/honeypot.png "Forminator Anti-spam honeypot")

-## reCAPTCHA and hCaptcha
+## reCAPTCHA and hCAPTCHA

-Forminator also supports both [reCaptcha and hCaptcha](https://wpmudev.com/docs/wpmu-dev-plugins/forminator/#captcha-field).
-For those who have never heard of these options, both reCAPTCHA and hCaptcha are spam protection solutions. reCAPTCHA, by Google, verifies users with challenges.
-It has visible and invisible modes but raises privacy concerns. hCaptcha is a privacy-friendly alternative.
+Forminator also supports both [reCaptcha and hCAPTCHA](https://wpmudev.com/docs/wpmu-dev-plugins/forminator/#captcha-field).
+For those who have never heard of these options, both reCAPTCHA and hCAPTCHA are spam protection solutions. reCAPTCHA, by Google, verifies users with challenges.
+It has visible and invisible modes but raises privacy concerns. hCAPTCHA is a privacy-friendly alternative.
 It supports both challenge and invisible modes.

 It is available as a field in your forms.
 Edit your forms and click on __Insert Fields__ and choose __Captcha__.
-On the presented screen, you will be able to select reCAPTCHA or hCaptcha.
+On the presented screen, you will be able to select reCAPTCHA or hCAPTCHA.
 Here, you can also select what type of reCAPTCHA you want on your website.

 ![Forminator Captcha Field](/blog/assets/posts/forminator/captcha-Field.png "Forminator Captcha Field")